About

 He began his publishing career as the author of the short story collections The Same Terrible Storm (Foxhead Books, 2012), Where Alligators Sleep (Foxhead Books, 2014), Absolute Invention (Secret History Books, 2019) and Sway (Cowboy Jamboree Press, 2020).

-Compton is also the author of the novels Brown Bottle (Bottom Dog Press, 2016), Dysphoria (Cowboy Jamboree Press, 2019), and Alice (Cowboy Jamboree Press, 2023).
+Compton is also the author of the novels Brown Bottle (Bottom Dog Press, 2016), Dysphoria (Cowboy Jamboree Press, 2019), Alice (Cowboy Jamboree Press, 2023), and Oblivion Angels (Cowboy Jamboree Press, 2025).

 His poetry chapbook Podunk Lore was part of the Lantern Lit series (Dog On a Chain Press, 2018) and his first full-length poetry collection, Runaways, was published in 2021 by Alien Buddha Press.